Raynes/yams/README.md

 `ReceiverInputs` is the only one you'd configure differently when setting up your own skill.
 You set the mappings from these slot values in the `input_mappings.json` file.

+### Activation Word

+I recommend 'receiver' as the activation word for this skill. 'yams' will work, but I had spotty luck with the Echo often thinking I was asking it to turn itself up or down.

+### Functionality

+Yams can turn your receiver on and off (if network standby is enabled), turn the volume up and down at various levels of granularity, and switch inputs for you.
+Most common remote functionality is covered.

+When you get bored of listening to yourself ask it "what's the yams?".
+If you don't get it, you don't listen to enough Kendrick Lamar.